-The -n option will set all the different options to Kepler and the workflows that avoid any graphical display (including pipeline interactive windows).
+The -n option will set all the different options for Kepler and the workflows to avoid opening any GUI elements (including pipeline interactive windows).

 It is possible to specify workflow variables (those that appear in the workflow canvas) in the command line.
-For instance, to set the raw data directory can be done with this command:
+For instance, the raw data directory can be set with this command: